REID RIDER OF THE MONTH – MAY

 As I mentioned above, it has saved my over-confident self on a number of occasions from big stacks.
 It has developed my riding to a much higher level because you just feel positive and confident when you are riding it.

 What and where have you been with it?

 I have been exploring the fire trails locally here.
 They vary from smooth gravel to ruts and ravines to water falls.
 Spectacular scenery and with the excellent X-Trail, I can explore more of it easily.

 Do you have any other future adventures planned?

 There is the legendary trail from Woodford to Glenbrook here in the Blue Mountains that I am eyeing off riding soon.
 It is a 25 km trail of undulating bushland that people go wide eyed and wistful when they talk about it.
 Therefore, I am definitely up for that.
 I want to try some of the more local and remote trails here in the mountains.
 And, ignoring TLC’s advice, go chasing waterfalls.

 Finally, what advice would you give to those who have never been on a biking adventure or even a bike?

 Just do it.
 You’ll surprise yourself with how good it is for you.

 Cycling is soul uplifiting, mentally nourishing, physically goodly for you.
-You don’t need the latest and greatest gear either.
+You don’t need the latest and greatest gear, either.
 I’ve had just a hootingly good time wearing a pair of footy shorts and old T-shirt on an old BMX bike as I’ve had on a rental bike in Berlin as on a $5000 pro bike.
 Go and see your local bike shop or your mates who ride a bike and they will fall over themselves to help you.
-Cyclists want others to experience the same endorphin rush they do.
+Certainly, cyclists want others to experience the same endorphin rush they do.
 It’s wheely fun, simple and cheap.